peaudecastor/boost-security-scanner-buildkite-plugin/README.md

 Executes the Boost Security Scanner cli tool to scan repositories for vulnerabilities and uploads results to the Boost API.
-This plugin runs as a post-command hook.
+This plugin runs as a command hook.

 ## Example